Integration Guide

 Your application must capture the

 eval_idfrom the response.
-This ID is the unique "key" for the user's current session, which typically remains valid for 10 minutes.- UI Action: When your frontend sees the
+This ID is the unique "key" for the user's current session.
+By default, the OTP will remain active for 10 minutes.
+If the user does not authenticate with that OTP within that timeframe, you will need to execute a new OTP request in the workflow and get a neweval_id.- UI Action: When your frontend sees the

 "sub_status": "Pending OTP Code", transition to the 6-digit code entry screen.